multisig-labs/GoGoTools/README.md

 <h1 align="center">GoGoTools 🎈</h1>
 <p align="center">A (growing) collection of useful tools for Avalanche subnet developers.</p>

-GGT currently lets you quickly spin up a subnet environment that has avalanchego + subnet-evm + precompiles, allowing you to:
+GGT currently lets you quickly spin up a subnet dev environment that has avalanchego + subnet-evm + precompiles, allowing you to:

 - Make your “Time to RPC" 10x faster
 - Easily find/tweak/experiment with configs and precompiles